US Stocks Rebound On Tech Earnings, London Hits New Record - UrduPoint

 Buoyant big tech earnings lifted US stocks on Friday while London scaled another peak as investors tracked a series of takeover bids for UK companies

-London, (UrduPoint / Pakistan Point News - 26th Apr, 2024) Buoyant big tech earnings lifted US stocks on Friday while London scaled another peak as investors tracked a series of takeover bids for UK companies.
+New York, (UrduPoint / Pakistan Point News - 27th Apr, 2024) Buoyant big tech earnings lifted US stocks on Friday while London scaled another peak as investors tracked a series of takeover bids for UK companies.

-The tech heavy Nasdaq led the way mid-session on Wall Street, adding two percent two hours into trading as traders shrugged off official data showing that a key measure of inflation favoured by the US Federal Reserve had accelerated in March.
+The tech heavy Nasdaq led the way on Wall Street, adding more than two percent as traders shrugged off official data showing that a key measure of inflation favored by the US Federal Reserve had accelerated in March.

-The broader-based S&P added 1.1 percent while the Dow was 0.4 percent in the green while major European indices also rose.
+The broader-based S&P added 1.0 percent while the Dow was 0.4 percent in the green as major European indices also rose.

 The markets had fallen on Thursday over concerns about spending at Facebook owner Meta and slower-than-expected US economic growth in the first quarter.

-But the mood changed after Microsoft and Google owner Alphabet released forecast-beating earnings after markets closed on Thursday, soothing worries that a tech-fuelled global markets rally might have been overdone.
+But the mood changed after Microsoft and Google owner Alphabet released forecast-beating earnings after markets closed on Thursday, soothing worries that a tech-fueled global markets rally might have been overdone.

-Shares in Alphabet, which had announced a dividend and the authorisation of $70 billion in share buybacks, charged 10 percent higher when markets reopened on Friday.
+Shares in Alphabet, which had announced a dividend and the authorization of $70 billion in share buybacks, charged 10 percent higher in Friday's session.

 "What a difference a day makes, or even five minutes," said David Morrison, analyst at Trade Nation.